-The Top 10 Ranked African National Teams For January
+The Top 10 Ranked African National Teams For February

-The top 10 ranked African national teams for the month have been revealed this week, with world football’s governing body releasing the FIFA ranking for January.
+The top 10 ranked African national teams for the month have been revealed this week, with world football’s governing body releasing the FIFA ranking for February.

 African football has experienced a shift in perceptions during the last decade, with many pundits from around globe agreeing that the quality of the game on the continent has grown immensely.